SomaOmrani/SomaOmrani.github.io/Medical Records Classification/README.md

 ## Overview

-This project focuses on accurately classifying medical records and documents using state-of-the-art natural language processing (NLP) models, specifically RoBERTa and LayoutLMv3.
+This project focuses on accurately classifying medical records and documents using state-of-the-art models, specifically RoBERTa and LayoutLMv3.
 The goal is to streamline document categorization in healthcare, improving efficiency and organization.

 ## Table of Contents